-This bill requires CDCR to approve an immate's or attorney's request, whoever the institution designates to make the request, to make a confidential call.
-Requires that the approved confidential call be at least 30 minutes once per month, per inmate, per case unless the inmate or attorney requests less time.
+This bill:

-This bill defines confidential call as "a telephone call between an inmate and their attorney that both the inmate and attorney intend to be private."
+- 1) Requires CDCR to approve an inmate's or attorney's request, whoever the institution designates to make the request, to make a confidential call.
+Requires that the approved confidential call be at least 30 minutes once per month, per inmate, per case unless the inmate or attorney requests less time. - 2) Defines confidential call as "a telephone call between an inmate and their attorney that both the inmate and attorney intend to be private."